CHEOPS

 Mission Overview:

 The CHEOPS mission - adopted by ESA on February 2014 - will be the first S-Class ESA Mission in partnership with Switzerland and with a number of contributing member states in the CHEOPS Consortium.
 It will be the first mission entirely dedicated to search for exoplanets transits through ultra-high precision photometry of stars already known to host planets.
-The satellite was launched on December 18, 2019.
+The satellite was launched on December 18, 2019, for 3.5 years of nominal operations lifetime which on 2023 have been extended to all 2026.

 The main scientific objective is the study of the structure of exoplanets smaller than Saturn, orbiting bright stars.
 The current ground-based high-precision spectroscopic surveys have determined hundreds of stars hosting planets with masses in the range of 1 < Mplanet/MEarth < 20, i.e. from Super-Earth to Neptunes.
 Planned future ground surveys will continue to increase this sample.
 CHEOPS studies of planets' transits of a sample of about 500 targets, with a photometric precision of 20 ppm for a G5 star in 6 hours of integration, will allow to measure radii with a precision of 10% for Neptune sized planets and so to estimate the bulk planet densities.

 The Italian contribution includes the provision of the CHEOPS Telescope, the Science Archive mirror at the ASI Space Science Data Center, the contribution to the preparation and fulfillment of the CHEOPS science program.
 The CHEOPS telescope is a very fast instrument whose design is driven by the requirement of very high precision and stable photometry, that can be reached by strongly suppress and control the straylight.
-CHEOPS nominal lifetime duration is 3.5 years, and 20% of the science observing time is available to the scientific community for exoplanets studies through an ESA Guest Observer's (GO) Programme.
-Annual Announcements of Opportunity (AO) will be solicited.
-The first AO, AO-1, closed on May 16 2019 and on July 24 2019 and the time awarded list of 12 proposals reported at this link.
-The second AO, AO-2, opened on November 4 2020 and closed on December 1 2020, and the approved proposal list is at this link.
-The AO-3 opening has been postponed to February 15 and closed one month later, see the link.
-The AO-4 opened on 4 April 2023 and will close on 25 May 2023.
+Of CHEOPS nominal science observing time (until September 2023), a 20% was available to the scientific community, while on the extended lifetime (until 2026) a 30%, for exoplanets studies through an ESA Guest Observer's (GO) Programme.
+Annual Announcements of Opportunity (AO) are solicited.
+The first AO, AO-1, closed on May 16 2019 and on July 24 12 proposals were awarded with observing time.
+The second and third AO, AO-2 and AO-3, were closed on December 2020 and March 2022, while the AO-4 closed on May 2023.
+All the approved AO source lists are available at the ESA sites reported below.

 The primary reference for CHEOPS are CHEOPS Definition Study Report (Red Book) and the CHEOPS Observers' Manual (see last AO website).